KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets-plus/readme.txt

 = [5.3.2] 2021-12-15 =

 * Feature - Added a way to remove specific attendees from the Attendee Registration Modal prior to checking out.
 [ETP-143]
-* Enhancement - Added a `ticket_id` parameter to filter a specific ticket or tickets within the RSVP and Tickets shortcodes.
+* Tweak - Added a `ticket_id` parameter to filter a specific ticket or tickets within the RSVP and Tickets shortcodes.
 [ETP-763]
 * Fix - Fixed the `Add Attendee` modal from generating a 500 error when two or more tickets have been enabled for an event.
 [ETP-764]
 * Language - 1 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

 = [5.3.1] 2021-11.17 =

-* Enhancement - Added filter `tribe_tickets_manual_attendee_allow_email_resend` to allow customization of email resending via Manual Attendees depending on status.
+* Tweak - Added filter `tribe_tickets_manual_attendee_allow_email_resend` to allow customization of email resending via Manual Attendees depending on status.
 [ETP-703]
 * Fix - When an Attendee has cancelled or refunded a ticket resending the email is now disabled.
 [ETP-703]
 * Fix - Fixed Attendee Registration meta data when using EDD and having multiple attendees.
 [ETP-755]
 * Fix - Totals on attendee registration page fixed when period is used as the thousand separator.
 [ETP-757]